Clicky

 Let me walk you through the first category in detail, then explain why the others matter even more.

-Hierarchical Relationships: The Foundation
+Category 1: Hierarchical Relationships – The Foundation

 Hierarchical relationships show depth and progression: how knowledge builds from foundational to advanced.
-These are the relationships most people think of first, and they include four distinct types:
+These are the relationships most people think of first, and they include four distinct types.

 • Conceptual Hierarchy: Parent-to-child topic structure.
 General concepts leading to specific applications.
 Example: “Marketing Strategy” as a parent topic with “Content Marketing,” “Email Marketing,” and “Social Media Marketing” as children.